turingschool/backend-curriculum-site/module2/lessons/how_the_web_works_dns.md

 DNS is the Domain Name System.
 Its entire job is to take a domain, like `google.com`, and translate it to an IP address, like 142.811.0.1.

 You can think of DNS as the phonebook (or, in more modern terms a *contact list*) of the internet.
-While you might click "Juliet" in your contact list to call Juliet's phone, the phone company actually connects to `1-123-555-1234` since that's Juliet's phone number.
+While you might click "Juliet" in your contact list to call Juliet's phone, the phone actually connects to `1-123-555-1234` since that's Juliet's phone number.

 Similarly, when we go to `https://google.com`, DNS is the translation between what that website is *called* and what it actually *is* to the internet.
 So, if we were to express this correlation as an analogy: